Bartolí on Fascist Spain

 Censorship of the Press and the Arts, Education, and Socialization of the Youth

-While scientific and intellectual education was dismissed in Franco’s Spain, football and flamenco were promoted to entertain the people.
+While scientific and intellectual education were dismissed in Franco’s Spain, football and flamenco were promoted to entertain the people.
 Bartolí builds on Franco's stereotypical vision of football, bullfighting, and folclóricas and redirects his readers’ attention to the exile intellectuals and scientists.

 Crumbaugh, Justin and Nil Santiáñez.
 Spanish Fascist Writing.
 Toronto, University of Toronto Press, 2021,